 Engagement is essential for increasing your sales in the TikTok Shopping function.
 Engagement comes in a variety of forms, including replying to comments, liking your customer’s and collaborators’ posts, and leaving comments on other users’ content.
 In these engagement efforts, it’s also an excellent idea to use trending TikTok hashtags as these can prompt the algorithm to boost your interactions even further.

-With the Sociality.io Engage module, engagement is smooth and seamless, particularly thanks to features like customer profiles, reply templates, and exportable reports.
-You can even assign certain functions to specific team members and track your team’s overall performance metrics such as the number of replied conversations and median response time.
+Empower your social media engagement management with the comprehensive capabilities of Sociality.io, including our advanced TikTok social CRM capability.
+With Sociality.io Engage module, engagement is smooth and seamless, particularly thanks to features like customer profiles, reply templates, and exportable reports.
+You can even assign certain functions to specific team members and track your team’s overall performance metrics, such as the number of replied conversations and median response time.